giovannilupi/dsa/notes/Dynamic programming.md

 Given the same problem, the asymptotic time complexity of the two approaches is the same.
 However, **tabulation usually outperforms memoization by a constant factor**.
 This is because tabulation has no overhead for recursion.
 Moreover, tabulation can run larger inputs as it is not limited by the maximum size of the call stack (which causes additional memory allocation in the case of memoization).

 The downside of tabulation is that the top-down approach is often easier to implement, because we just add an array or a lookup table to store results during recursion.
 In the bottom-up approach instead, we need to define an iterative order to fill the table and take care of several boundary conditions.
 Also, to come up with a bottom-up approach, we often need to formulate the problem recursively first, and then turn the recursion into iteration.
 The sequence of steps required to come up with a bottom-up solution is generally the following:

 1. Formulate a bruteforece recursive solution.
 2. Identify the parameters that change in each recursive call.
 If $N$ parameters in input to the procedure are changing, we need an N-dimensional array to store the result of each subproblem.
 We can then use memoization to optimize the problem.
 3. Given the N-dimensional array identified at the previous step, we can try to find a way to iteratively fill the table row by row.
-Finding such procedure could be non-trivial, but it is exactly what consitutes the bottom-up approach.
+Finding such procedure could be non-trivial, but it is exactly what constitutes the bottom-up approach.
-4. Finally, by observing which information we need to fill a row,
+4. Finally, by observing which information we need to fill a row, we may optimize our memory usage by only storing a part of our table at each iteration.
+For example, if the problem requires using a 2D table, it is often enough to keep track of the previous row.

 Notice that some problems are expressed naturally in a bottom-up way.
 For example, while it is possible to formulate a top-down Fibonacci algorithm, the cache is still filled up in a bottom-up fashion, since we can only start filling it once we have reached our way to the bottom.